Deputy Carey has permission from Deputy Heydon to introduce his question.

 I ask the Minister to outline all the actions he is taking at EU level to ensure that the proposed cuts to the Common Agricultural Policy, CAP, for the period from 2021 to 2027 are reversed; and if he will make a statement on the matter.
 It is well known that the current multi-annual financial framework, MFF, outlines an overall proposed cut of 5% over the next seven years of the CAP programme, comprising of 4% to Pillar 1 and a cut of up to 15% to Pillar 2.
 When inflation is taken into account over the seven years, that 5% overall cut is projected to amount to a 15% real deduction unless it is addressed.
 I seek an update from the Minister today on the efforts at European level to have that addressed and to ensure there is no cut when the final agreement is made.

-At the outset, and the Deputy has alluded to this, I should point out that in discussing the CAP funding, we must bear in mind that this funding forms part of a broader European Union budget which is agreed by Heads of State and Government and ministers for finance.
+As the Deputy alluded to, we must bear in mind that CAP funding forms part of a broader European Union budget which is agreed by Heads of State and Government and ministers for finance.

 The European Commission has proposed, as part of the MFF for 2021 to 2027, that funding for the Common Agricultural Policy should be set at €365 billion.
 This is a cut of approximately 5%.
 I consider that the proposed cut is unacceptable for Ireland.
 The retention of an adequate budget for the CAP post 2020 is a significant priority for me and for the Government.